FutureDropout/HapticMotorDrive/README.md

 Start Menu -> Shutdown

 9. Connect the Raspberry Pi to the computer using an ethernet cable.
+Open VNC Viewer from the computer, connect to the raspberry pi by inputting the IP address.

 ## DRV2605L Haptic Motor Driver PCB Soldering